Sherlock Holmes pastiches: Monk

 Andy Breckman, head writer of Monk, admitted to copying Adrian Monk from Conan Doyle "almost as if I used a Xerox machine".
 The characters and basic structure of the series were inspired by the Sherlock Holmes mysteries.
 The character name "Adrian Monk" was intended to be unusual like that of Sherlock Holmes.
 Other characters correspond to Holmes characters: Sharona Fleming (a nurse) and Dr. John Watson; Captain Leland Stottlemeyer and Lieutenant Randall Disher (named Randall Deacon in the pilot) served much the same function on this show as did Inspector Lestrade in the Sherlock Holmes stories.
 This relationship may have inspired these characters' names: taking the first two letters of each name in order – LE from "Leland", ST from "Stottlemeyer", RA from "Randall" and DE from "Deacon" – spells out "Lestrade".
 (However, after the show's pilot episode, Randy Deacon's last name was changed to Disher.)
 There's also Monk's brother Ambrose and Mycroft Holmes (Sherlock's brother) and Harold Krenshaw and James Moriarty (Holmes' nemesis), (JM) initials shifted two characters to the left in the alphabet (HK).
 Also, on another side note, Monk's second psychiatrist was called Dr. Bell.
 Sherlock Holmes was modeled on Dr Joseph Bell, a surgeon with outstanding deductive powers.

 Others

 Sherlock Hemlock is a muppet character based on Sherlock Holmes, who appears on the American children's programme Sesame Street.

 The pilot episode of the well-remembered series, Murder, She Wrote, starring Angela Lansbury, aired on 30 September 1984.
 The story had to do with her character, mystery writer Jessica Fletcher, searching out the murderer of Caleb McCallum (played by Brian Keith) who is killed at a masquerade party where he is dressed in deerstalker cap and cape-coat.
 It was titled "The Murder of Sherlock Holmes".

-Although never directly stated, Psych is said to have been based on, or at least a parody of, Sherlock Holmes, with Shawn Spencer being Sherlock Holmes, Burton "Gus" Guster being John Watson, Henry Spencer being Mycroft Holmes, Police Chief Karen Vick being Inspector Lestrade, and "Mr. Yang" being Moriarty.
-When BBC's Sherlock (2010) premiered, parallels were also drawn between Detective Juliet O'Hara and Molly Hooper, and between Detective Carlton Lassiter and Phillip Anderson and Sally Donovan.

-Many fans of the series The Mentalist believe that the series' main character Patrick Jane is inspired by the Sherlock Holmes.
-Jane can read a crime scene with his observation skills and uses his team as his own version of John Watson/Inspector Lestrade and has an enemy with Red John being Patrick's own version of Professor James Moriarty.